Lakewood Communications

 6. Verify that XWall is delivering email to the Exchange 2003 Server that XWALLFilter is installed on anonymously and not through an authenticated logon.
 XWALLFilter assumes email delivered through an authenticated logon is trusted and is never treated as SPAM.

 7. Verify that a VALID email address is entered under the field “LICENSE E-MAIL” in the XWall Admin utility under Help->Licenses->XWALLFilter.
 The e-mail address entered must be valid e-mail address for the Exchange Server on which XWALLFilter is running.
+NOTE: This step is NOT required for volume licensed customers running XWALLFilter ISP Edition.

 8. Create a brand new user and associated Exchange mailbox.
 Logon to the new mailbox using Outlook Web Access 2003 (OWA), then select OPTIONS, and enable Junk email support by checking the checkbox "Filter Junk E-mail".
 Send email to this new mailbox from an external email account which is not on your XWall whitelist with a SUBJECT line that is listed in XWall under Options->Blocking->Subject as being set to “Mark subject and Move to Junk E-Mail folder”.
 Confirm that the email is routed to the Junk E-Mail folder properly.
 If XWALLFilter works fine on this new mailbox but not on some existing mailboxes, you may have rule corruption caused by a migration or import of those mailboxes from PST files.
 Perform Microsoft knowledgebase article ID 924297 on an existing mailbox that is broken to confirm if you have this Exchange problem.
 After performing this knowledgebase article, toggle the "Filter Junk E-mail" in Outlook Web Access 2003 (OWA) OFF and then ON again before testing with an external email account.